john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

     >>> c = Circle()
     TypeError: Can't instantiate abstract class Circle with abstract methods get_area

+But as long as the subclass implements all the abstract methods, we can create an instance of it just like we would any other class:

+    >>> t = Triangle([3.0, 4.0, 5.0])
+    >>> print(t.number_of_sides())
+    3

 What we did by making `Polygon` abstract is create a more complete blueprint for `Triangle` and `Rectangle`, that includes the idea (if not the implementation) that every polygon has an area.
-This can be useful in organizing our thoughts on code.
+This can be useful in organizing our thoughts in code.
 If at some point in the distant future we want to add a `Heptadecagon` class, we would have the abstract blueprint in `Polygon` to remind us we need to write a `get_area` method.

 ## Multiple Inheritance